Giant427/Giant427/README.md

-Hi I'm Giant,
-14, living in India.
-I am a young Game Developer at Roblox with 2 years of experience.
-I'm really passionate about Programming.
-I program mainly in Lua, but also C++, and Python
+14 year-old game developer rookie, with the confidence of being on top of the leaderboard, and determination off the charts.
+I am a programmer with nearly 3 years of experience (just a few months off 3 years).
+I am really into shooter games.
+It's just in my genes, I have been playing shooter games since I was 8 years old (some multi-player and some single-player).